-What is an FTE?
+What is an FTE employee?

 How do you calculate monthly FTEs?

 Lastly, add the number of full-time employees you have to the full-time equivalent of your part-time employees to get your total FTEs for your organization.

 The ACA makes health coverage a shared responsibility of individuals, employers, and the government to ensure that as many people as possible have affordable health insurance.
-While the law doesn’t require all U.S. employers to offer health insurance to their workers, employers have several ways to confirm their ALE status.
-Proper calculations are crucial for the organization to ensure they’re meeting employer mandate regulations, submitting proper reporting, and avoiding costly penalties.
+While the law doesn’t require all business organizations to offer health insurance to their workers, employers who have 50 or more FTEs and are therefore considered ALEs must comply with the employer mandate.
+Thankfully, a business owner can easily confirm their ALE status.

-This article was originally published on November 18, 2020.
-It was last updated January 21, 2022.
+This article was originally published on January 21, 2022.
+It was last updated on October 7, 2022.